jupyterlite/jupyterlite/docs/howto/configure/interface_switcher.md

 jupyter lite build
 ```

-The `notebook` package includes a JupyterLab extensions that adds the menu entries and
+The `notebook` package includes a JupyterLab extension that adds the menu entries and
 toolbar items to switch between interfaces.

 ## Launch the Jupyter Notebook File Browser menu item